-At March 31, 2020, our cash, cash equivalents, and marketable securities were \$253.4 million.
+At June 30, 2020, our cash, cash equivalents, and marketable securities were \$228.0 million.
 We believe that our existing cash, cash equivalents, and marketable securities will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
 However, our operating plan may change as a result of factors currently unknown to us, and we may need to seek additional funding sooner than planned.
 Our future capital requirements will depend on many factors, including:

-- the cost of continuing to build our base editing platform; - the costs of acquiring licenses for the delivery modalities that will be used with our product candidates; - the scope, progress, results, and costs of discovery, preclinical development, laboratory testing, manufacturing, and clinical trials for the product candidates we may develop; - the costs of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights, and defending intellectual property-related claims; - the costs, timing, and outcome of regulatory review of the product candidates we may develop; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, distribution, coverage and reimbursement for any product candidates for which we receive regulatory approval; - the success of our license agreements and our collaborations; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any additional collaboration agreements we obtain; - the extent to which we acquire or in-license products, intellectual property and technologies; and - the costs of operating as a public company.
+- the cost of continuing to build our base editing platform; - · the costs of acquiring licenses for the delivery modalities that will be used with our product candidates; - the scope, progress, results, and costs of discovery, preclinical development, laboratory testing, manufacturing, and clinical trials for the product candidates we may develop; - the costs of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights, and defending intellectual property-related claims; - the costs, timing, and outcome of regulatory review of the product candidates we may develop; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, distribution, coverage and reimbursement for any product candidates for which we receive regulatory approval; - the success of our license agreements and our collaborations; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any additional collaboration agreements we obtain; - the extent to which we acquire or in-license products, intellectual property and technologies; - the costs of operating as a public company; and - the costs of obtaining, building and expanding manufacturing capacity.